aminnairi/markdown-summary/README.md

 ## Why

-- Prevent making mistakes when creating summary
+- Prevent making mistakes when creating summaries
 - Great for large Markdown files
 - No installation required
 - Written in TypeScript